Birds Fly Like Birds

 The Brahmavihāras (Four Sublime States): Through consistent practice, the Brahmavihāras nurture open-hearted awareness, emotional resilience, and a deeper connection to others.
 They also support the development of jhānic states, deep meditative absorptions.
 These heart-based practices cultivate qualities of Metta (loving-kindness), Karuna (compassion), Mudita (sympathetic Joy) & Upekkha (equanimity).

-Emptiness & Non-Dual Awareness: Non-dual practices such as Dzogchen from the Tibetan tradition, point directly to the nature of mind, beyond concepts, stories, or egoic identity.
-With the practice of Dzogchen, we learn to stabilise presence, or what’s known as RIGPA and the ground of being, until it becomes the default lens — what’s already here but often overlooked.
+Emptiness & Awareness: Practices such as Silent Illumination and Dzogchen, help settle the practitioner in this moment right now, unadulterated, and point to the nature of mind, beyond concepts, stories, or egoic identity.
+With the practice of Dzogchen, we learn to stabilise non-dual awareness, what’s known as RIGPA.

 • 1:1 Guidance